Unit 1 - Practice Quiz

 Introduction to containers (Origin of containers, Emergence of Modern Containerization and Integration into DevOps) Easy

-A. chroot
+A. systemd

 B. cron

-C. systemd
+C. bash

 3 What is the main responsibility of a container runtime?